Outdoor Research Echo Hoody - Women's Review

 The Echo Hoody is a 100% polyester sun shirt with UPF 15 and anti-odor properties.
 It features cuffs that can completely enclose your hands and a hole in the hood for a low ponytail.

 Comfort and Fit

 Uniquely, The Echo has a ponytail hole in the back of the hood.
 It's positioned for a slightly-lower-than-middle ponytail, but isn't quite big enough for a bun.
 This feature actually works pretty well and helps keep the hood up even while running or biking, but we think it also looks pretty goofy.
 Still, it's a nice feature, and if you don't like the look, it's easy to not use it with no one the wiser.
-The front of the hood is a bit taller, which both helps with sun protection and changes the fit of this shirt a bit.
+The front of the hood is nice and tall, which also helps with sun protection.

 With a UPF of just 15, the Echo has the least protective rating of any sun shirt we tested.
-While several other models we tested also have hoods to protect your neck and ears from the sun, the Echo is the only one with a ponytail holder in the hood.
-This makes it much easier to have your hair up and still be able to wear the hood, which adds sun protection to your much cooler neck and ears.
+While several other models we tested also have hoods to protect your neck and ears, the Echo is the only one with a ponytail holder in the hood.
+This makes it much easier to have your hair up and still be able to wear the hood, which adds sun protection to the neck and ears.

 However, unlike most of the other hooded options in our review, the Echo does not have thumb holes that help keep the backs of your hands protected from intense UV rays.
-While putting on those hand cuffs will certainly protect your whole hand from the sun, it also renders your digits utterly useless.
+While putting on the hand cuffs will certainly protect your whole hand from the sun, it also renders your digits utterly useless.
 We really only found this feature to be helpful when running on a chilly morning before we were fully warmed up.
-We do think this shirt could be even more protective - and more versatile - with the addition of thumb holes to the sleeves.